brunoochi/brunoochi/README.md

 # Welcome

-Find here samples work/tasks I do as a data analyst.
-I am currently working for a M&A consulting firm in Japan and my job is to deliver data-driven analysis and business insights that will help clients create value.
+I am a data analyst with 6 year experience in the consulting industry.
+Currently, based in Japan.

 #### Here's a list of my work
 - 🔭 [My Data Science Notes](https://github.com/brunoochi/my_data_science_notes)